Taxonomic turmoil in Pterostylis

 Upon starting my PhD, my supervisors and I began the search for a suitable species complex in Pterostylis that might benefit from a rigorous integrative study.
 After some consultation with Lachlan Copeland and Gary Backhouse, we arrived at the Pterostylis macrosepala complex as a potential study group.
 Currently five separate species spanning from the South West Slopes to the Northern Tablelands of New South Wales have been recognised —P. crassa, P. macrosepala, P. readii, P. tenuis, and P. umbrina

 Funding from a Hansjörg Eichler Research Frund grant has supported in part molecular sequencing to investigate taxon boundaries in this intriguing group.
-More on this project can be found in the current ASBS Newsletter.
+More on this project can be found in ASBS Newsletter 199.

 Related Posts